 Skills for the future

-A course of 7 workshops, each focusing on a different aspect of technology and archaeology, will be repeated twice, with 12 places offered to young people aged 16 to 25.
-The first course, which ran in 2019, had six participants, and the second course, due to run in 2020/2021, will have 7.
-Workshops include using drones, taking archaeological photographs, diving, and 3D modelling.
+A series of workshops, each focusing on a different aspect of technology and archaeology, was offered to young people aged 16 to 25, and included using drones, taking archaeological photographs, diving, and 3D modelling.

 - “Superb course, 10/10 would recommend, best course of this type I’ve done”